dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ### 1.1 - The source code of these examples is on my guthub

 The source code for these examples can be found in my test [threejs github repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry).
+The latest state of the source code can always be found there if I just happen to be working on some new examples, as well as making some changes to the ones that I have all ready made.
+If you want to make a pull request for whatever the reason that would also of course be the place to do so.

 ### 1.2 - The Scene Object, Mesh Objects, Cameras, and Object3d in general